Jose F. Valencia: VIP Community Services

 After NYANA, Jose worked as the Vice President for Finance and Administration/Chief Financial Officer for VIP Community Services, Inc., a non-profit organization that provides an array of services in the Bronx.
 Prior to Jose coming to VIP, the organization had a perennial $1 million a year deficit.
 Through strategic staff reduction, Jose was able to eliminate the deficit entirely.
 In fact, during Fiscal Year 2009, Jose's last year at VIP, the organization had a surplus of over $100,000.

 ASA College

 In 2009, Jose was recruited by ASA College, a two-year degree-granting institution, to develop a budget, establish sound financial controls, and train its finance staff.
 This was required as part of the Middle States accreditation process.
 In March 2010, the evaluation visit took place and ASA was awarded a five-year initial accreditation, with reaccreditation affirmed in 2015.
-The review cited ASA's financial function as being one of reasons why ASA was awarded the five-year accreditation.
+The review cited ASA's financial function as one of the reasons why ASA was awarded the five-year accreditation.
 In July 2018, Jose was named co-president of ASA.
 In March 2019, the Board of Trustees named him the sole President of the college.

 Since 2018, Jose has served as an evaluator for the Middle States Commission on Higher Education (MSCHE).
 He is a member of the 2020-21 Board of Directors for the Florida Association of Post Secondary Schools and Colleges (FAPSC).